jobstuff951127/jobstuff951127/README.md

-Hi 👋  I’m David Blancos a software developer engineer specialized but not limited to NET applications with more than three years of professional experience.
+Hi 👋  I’m David Blancos a software developer engineer specialized but not limited to NET applications with more than four years of professional experience.

-Im interested in:

-✨AWS/Azure
-✨Angular
-✨React
-✨Next.js
-✨Flutter
-✨TypeScript
-✨Docker
-✨Design patterns
-✨TDD
+This repos were developed just for the sake of it and are not proffesional work just some coding for fun to learn new techs.
+Some of the techs that you can find here are...

+✨SignalR
+✨Vue.js - Vue Components - Vue router - JWT
+✨Entity Framework
+✨Dapper
+✨Web services
+✨Identity
+✨Vuex
+✨Vuetify
+✨Among others